Crow’s Eye · Reports in the Wild

 - ●Channel 6 carrying 7+ competing networks simultaneously

-- ●SSID visible to the parking lot and adjacent businesses
+- ●WiFi network name visible to the parking lot and adjacent businesses

 - ●No guest network separation from internal systems